DanaWeschke/content-ops-starter/content/pages/blog/five-tips-for-starting-a-startup.md

 isFeatured: false
 isDraft: false
 seo:
-  metaTitle: 5 Tips for Starting a Startup
+  metaTitle: 5 Tipps erfolgreiche Voicebots
   metaDescription: You can add the excerpt and main keywords of your blog post here.
   socialImage: /images/abstract-feature1.svg
   type: Seo